GDSC-FAST-ISB/Technicals/README.md

 # Technicals
-This repository contains all the useful material covered under the Technical Department in forms of Boot Camps, Hackathons &amp; Technical Workshops.
+This repository contains all the useful material covered under the Technical Department of Google Developer Student Club - FAST Islamabad, in forms of; Boot Camps, Hackathons &amp; Technical Workshops.